Microsoft Advertising

 Step 1: Implement Microsoft Advertising Tag in Google Tag Manager

-This step shows you, how to implement the Microsoft Advertising Tag via Google Tag Manager.
+This step shows you how to implement a Fraud0 Microsoft Advertising Custom Event Tag via Google Tag Manager.
 This Tag is needed to create a new Microsoft Ads audience for the audience exclusion.

-• Within the Tag Configuration section select Floodlight Counter.
-The Floodlight Counter Template will open next.
+Within the Tag Configuration section search for “Microsoft” and select the Microsoft Advertising Universal Event Tracking tag.
+The tag template will open next.

-• In the Triggering section you need to assign the F0 Trigger you have created before
+In the Triggering section you need to assign the F0 Bot Traffic Trigger you have created before

 Learn more: